kintrix007/blog/contributing-to-nixpkgs/index.md

        For full logs, run 'nix log /nix/store/1i6fj0dmp4fapnigxbkfkws4pdk286nn-vlc-bittorrent-2.15.0.drv'.
 ```

-Looks better.
-Now it actually tries to build it, but does not have the
+Looks a bit better.
+Now it actually tries to execute the relevant build steps.
-`autoreconf` tool on the PATH.
+However the build tooling, such as `autoreconf`, is not present.

+### Third Attempt -- Explicitly Declare the Dependencies

 We need to *actually* declare the dependencies.
-This will involve a bit of hand-translating package names from Debian to Nix,
+This will involve a bit of
-but it is not too bad.
+hand-translating package names from Debian to Nix, but it is not too bad.

 ```txt
 autoconf                   ==>  autoconf